As warmer weather approaches, many of you will begin to plan home renovations and getting...

 The Finished Product

-I had a lot of fun on this build, but I learned a TON from my mistakes, as I do with each one of my projects.
-Next time I build a River Table, I could probably do it more efficiently by saving time on pours and sanding., but overall I was extremely pleased with the results.
+I had a lot of fun building this live edge river table, but I also learned a TON from my mistakes, as I do with each one of my projects.
+Next time I build a River Table, I could probably do it more efficiently by saving time on pours and sanding.
+Overall I was extremely pleased with the results.
 I’ve been doing renovations and construction for a long time, but what excites me the most is when I get to do these custom projects.